Auth Commands

 - If verification fails, credentials are not saved

-Section titled “Required Scopes”Your API token needs these scopes:
+Section titled “Required Scopes (API Token)”When using API tokens, your token needs these scopes:

 See the Authentication guide for detailed setup instructions.